Put Your Language Knowledge to the Test: 5 Free Online Chinese Vocabulary Tests

 Even if you know plenty of Chinese weather words and friends and family vocabulary, will you really know enough vocabulary to cancel your Galentine’s picnic due to rain?

 Without a proper vocabulary test, it’s hard to recognize your own strengths and weaknesses.
-Luckily, these six free online Chinese vocabulary tests will help illuminate your skills.
+Luckily, these five free online Chinese vocabulary tests will help illuminate your skills.

 Why Take a Chinese Vocabulary Test?